vpinna80/VTL/README.md

 ## Copyright notice

-This software is a copyright of Bank of Italy, 2019-2020.
+This software is a copyright of Bank of Italy, 2019-2020.<br/>
-The software is distributed under the European Public Licence v1.2.
+The software is distributed under the European Public Licence v1.2.<br/>
+This software is optimized using [JProfiler](https://www.ej-technologies.com/products/jprofiler/overview.html).